elasticio/elasticio.github.io/_integrator-guide/managing-flow-history.md

 We see that configuration fields for *Petstore API* component are also locked and you can not change it.

-> It is impossible to change any configuration of an existing version of integration flow.
+> **Note** It is impossible to change any configuration of an existing version of integration flow.
 You have to create a new draft version from an existing flow to change any configuration field.

 ## Creating new version of your existing flow